emderrick/LEAP_sweeps/MAGs.md

 **InStrain**

 "By default, if a read maps equally well to multiple genomes, Bowtie2 will pick one of the positions randomly and give the read a MAPQ score of 1.
 Thus, if you’d like to remove multi-mapped reads, you can set the minimum mapQ score to 2.
-Must be >, not >=" - I will set MAPQ to 1 which means must be greater than 1 so 2.

 There is also an option to set the minimum coverage for a genome to be profiled.
 I will set this to 5X which will save a lot of time.